chucktilbury/sapcc/README.md

 One extended goal is to use DOT notation (from Graphiz) to make balloon syntax drawings of the input that was submitted to the parser for analysis.
 That will be done after the parser generator is working reasonably well.

 ## Directives
 A directive is an entry in the file that controls how the input is used and how the output is generated.
 All aspects of the input file are controled by directives.
+These directives apply to both the parser and the scanner generators.

 - ``%verbosity number`` - This controls how much status is output on the terminal as the input is parsed and the output is emitted.
 Valid values are a counting numbers from zero (0) for no output except for actual errors and fiffty (50) for almost every single action that the generator takes.
 - ``%name string`` - This is the optional base name of the files.
 The default file names are parser.c, parser.h, scanner.c, scanner.h, syntax.c, syntax.h, and parser.a.
 If the name is found in any of the input files, then it is prepended to the default name.
 For example, if the name is "asdf" then the parser header file will be named "asdf_parser.h".